Bolton Expected to ‘Clean House’

 But when the Washington Post reported this week that Trump had congratulated Putin in a phone call on his fraudulent election win — after receiving written briefing materials from the NSC instructing him not to congratulate Putin — the president reacted furiously and blamed McMaster.
 The story caused Trump to speed up McMaster’s departure, the sources said.

 Jana Winter is an investigative reporter based in Washington, DC.
-She worked previously as a national security reporter at The Intercept and breaking news/investigative reporter for FoxNews.com.

 Elias Groll is a staff writer at Foreign Policy covering cyberspace, its conflicts, and controversies. @eliasgroll